1x-eng/blog/content/posts/cipher.md

 This observation sparked an inquiry: what if we could have something that helps us see what we might otherwise miss, a silent partner in our own thinking?
 It wasn't about optimization or increased output, but about fostering a deeper self-awareness.
 This initial need sparked the development of Cipher ✍️, a personal environment for digital reflection.

 This thinking led to Cipher ✍️, a personal space for digital reflection.
-It's not about productivity tools, but about having a cognitive companion that helps surface meaningful connections we might miss amid life's constant demands.
+It's not just about productivity tools, but about creating a framework that helps surface meaningful connections we might miss amid life's constant demands.
 Over the past few months, Cipher has become a regular part of how I try to make sense of the everyday flow of life.

 ![Cipher - A Personal Digital Reflection Tool](https://i.ibb.co/L6tG1KW/Cipher.png)